2-degrees-investing/seimetrics/README.md

 3. Check status of local repository:
   * ```git status```

-4. To update local repository to the newest commit in the online repository:
-  * ```git pull```

-5. Work-flow to commit changes:
+4. Work-flow to commit changes:
   1. Edit a local file
   2. Add it to the commit:
     * ```git add <filename>```